FredericRP/FourScenesTemplate/README.md

 You should see the 4 scenes be loaded one after another, with a progress bar on 2nd and 3rd scene, and access the menu scene.
 Clicking on the Play button launches your game.

-> *This is very fast if you're on a fast PC with the default content, don't be surprised if you don't see each scene be loaded !*
+> *This is very fast if you're on a fast PC with the default content, don't be surprised if you don't see each scene be loaded, even if I've added a 1.5sec wait before loading new scenes for the editor!*

 These scenes will allow you to make the player wait for your content to be loaded.

 ## F.A.Q.